 After some indoor shopping, it’s time to visit the historic Merchants Square located just down the street from the Galleria.

 On the way, stop at one of the cafes or bakeries for a quick bite.
 Granaio and Panini Durini are two popular options located across the street from the public square.
-You’ll find various baked goods to fuel the rest of your one day in Milan itinerary.
+You’ll find various baked goods to fuel the rest of your itinerary.

 As you finish your food, start walking to Merchants Square.
 It’s a small public square found directly between the cathedral and Sforzesco Castle.
 Hundreds of years ago, this was the main public market space.
 You’d find the area full of vendors selling all types of foods and goods.